Last Updated on by Mitch Rezman

 We did the two-way Dick Tracy conversation thing which resulted in me heading over to his place with a travel cage and a large flannel baby blanket.

-We have a nice flannel baby blanket inventory (thank you Goodwill) since seeing our flock blossom.
+We have had a nice flannel baby blanket inventory (thank you Goodwill) since seeing our flock blossom.

 Matthew met me at the front gate with two small guard dogs announcing my arrival to the household and the neighborhood.